davemacdo/Composition-Curriculum/Lessons (Comp III and later)/Secondary Composition Syllabus (proposed).md

 | 5 pts.,<br>recital attendance | Composers are expected to attend all Composition Forums, Area Recitals, and Collide concerts.
 Other events may be required at the instructor's discretion. |
 | 5 pts.,<br>masterclass attendance | All composers are expected to attend the weekly composition masterclass. |

 See assignment rubrics for further detail.
+Composers enrolled in secondary lessons (unlike those enrolled in Comp III-VI) are encouraged to present a performance of their work on campus; but, this is not required.

 #### Lesson Attendance